🚨 South Carolina Crisis: #11 State Nationally, 17,396 Identity Theft Reports (2025 YTD)

 Military-Specific Protections: Service members should place active duty alerts on credit reports, which last one year and require creditors to verify identity.
 Monitor credit reports before, during, and after deployments.
 Designate a trusted contact to receive account alerts and monitor mail during deployments.
 Report military-related fraud to installation provost marshals and Military OneSource at (800) 342-9647.
 Verify housing rentals near bases through installation housing offices.

-Employment Scam Prevention ($31.8M Losses): Job seekers should verify employers through South Carolina Secretary of State business search before sharing personal information or paying fees.
+Employment Scam Prevention: Job seekers should verify employers through South Carolina Secretary of State business search before sharing personal information or paying fees.
 Legitimate employers never charge application fees, background check fees, or equipment costs.
 Coastal hospitality positions should be verified through direct contact with hotels and resorts—be wary of employment offers requiring uniform purchases or housing deposits before starting.
 Report suspicious job postings to South Carolina Department of Employment and Workforce at (866) 831-1724.

 Real Estate Wire Fraud Prevention: Charleston and Greenville home buyers should verify all wire transfer instructions through phone calls to known title company numbers—never use contact information from emails.
 Confirm changes through multiple communication channels.
 Title companies should implement callback procedures for all wire transfer instructions.
 Consider wire transfer insurance for large down payments.
 Verbally confirm recipient bank details before initiating any real estate-related wire transfers.